FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

 -  Channel to Floodplain
 -  Culvert equation

-This example has a channel to floodplain box culvert on the downstream side and a floodplain to channel circular culvert on the upstream side.
+This example has a channel to floodplain box culvert on the downstream side.
+The example will not outline the the floodplain to channel circular culvert on the upstream side.

 .. image:: ../../img/Hydraulic-Structure-Editor/hydex001.png